Cuba’s Madres (y Padres) of Invention

 “What we now call the ‘maker culture’ in the world of the Internet has been around in Cuba for a long time,” Henken says.
 “Cubans had BnBs way before there was any air.
 They started a whole underground industry of private homestays (called casas particulares) back in the mid-90s, before it became a worldwide phenomenon to compete against the dominant hotel industry.”

-Now, with the U.S. and Cuba engaged in a cautious dance of rapprochement, and about 150,000 Americans among the 3 million tourists who visited last year, the island is poised for change.
-“There will be more foreign investment, no doubt about it,” says Richard Feinberg, a professor of international political economy at the University of California-San Diego and the author of Open for Business: Building the New Cuban Economy, which was published less than a month ago.
+Back in 2016, with the U.S. and Cuba engaged in a cautious dance of rapprochement, and about 150,000 Americans among the 3 million tourists who visited last year, the island was poised for change.
+“There will be more foreign investment, no doubt about it,” said Richard Feinberg, a professor of international political economy at the University of California-San Diego and the author of Open for Business: Building the New Cuban Economy, which was published less than a month ago.

 Ruiz drops me off at my new home, a casa particular on the fifth floor of a six-story apartment building (with a working elevator!).
 The apartment is owned by a Cuban doctor and her husband, a music producer.
 The doctor—I’ll call her Marisal since many Cubans still fear government attention—has a government salary of about $60 a month, which means that the $40 I’m paying each night for bed and breakfast quickly exceeds her monthly earnings.